World stocks cling to gains, bonds hover ahead of U.S. payrolls

 Trade across global markets was expected to remain subdued following the Independence Day holiday in the United States on Thursday and ahead of the non-farm payrolls report.

-Though European bourses suffered with the pan-region STOXX 600 slipping 0.3%, dragged lower by the basic resource .SXPP and industrial goods & services sectors .SXNP which both fell more than 1.5%.
+Though European bourses suffered with the pan-region STOXX 600 slipping 0.3%, dragged lower by the basic resource and industrial goods & services sectors which both fell more than 1.5%.

 The losses came after German data showed industrial orders had fallen far more than expected in May, and a warning from the economy ministry this sector of Europe’s largest economy was likely to remain weak in the coming months.